 In case you’re not too familiar with JavaScript,Now’s a good time to brush

-a variable called console
+up! this defines a variable called

-, whose value is an object literal
+, whose value is an object literal with the property

 , whose value is a function that calls